I’ve been getting asked a few questions lately. Here are the answers!

 Why do you always point out the bad stuff?
 Don’t you think you’re reading too much into it?

-I try to be as neutral as I can in these posts, but ultimately this is an opinion-based blog.
+I try to be as neutral as I can, but ultimately this is an opinion-based blog.
 I’m being honest about what I think of all these characters and sometimes that’s not always complimentary.

 Also, I’m of the opinion that pointing out the bad stuff is the only way that we’re going to get better stories.
 Thoughtful criticism is one of the most useful things a writer can receive – if you don’t know where you’re going wrong, how can you begin to put it right?
 And what’s more, there have been numerous studies that show how the media we consume influences our view of the real world.
 If the stories we’re reading make people believe bad things about women, why shouldn’t we point this out?

 Why did you decide to end the series?